 The School will provide special education and/or other services to students with disabilities in accordance with applicable law, including the IDEA, and its amendments, Section 504 of Rehabilitation Act of 1973, sections 162.670-.995, RSMo., and Missouri's State Plan for Part B.

-Instruction for At-Risk Students Model Policy
+Instruction for At-Risk Students Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.